 Ever since Getty Images bought iStock, royalties have been steadily dropping, while the number of downloads required for a certain percentage of royalties kept getting higher.

 What is more, the iStock contributor program isn’t even a part of its website anymore.
 To contribute, you need to use the portal to find Getty Images or download an app.

-In summary, the iStock contributor program doesn’t pay and others, such as Dreamstime or Adobe Stock, and seems not to care about its contributors.
+In summary, the iStock contributor program doesn’t pay very well and seems not to care about its contributors.
 With a wide variety of contributor programs to choose from, you’ll be better off elsewhere.

 I recommend you read more in my complete guide on selling photos online.